 Yes, you need a bachelor’s degree in social work or a master’s degree in the subject if you already have an undergraduate degree in an unrelated subject.
 Undergraduate degrees in social work take different forms depending on the university, so look out for courses with BA, BS, BSSW or BASW in the title when searching for your undergraduate social work courses.

-You will need to make sure that, whatever course you pick, it is approved by the Health and Care Professions Council (HCPC) if you’re studying in England.
-If you’re studying in Scotland, Wales or Northern Ireland courses are approved by the Scottish Social Services Council, Care Council for Wales, and the Northern Ireland Social Care Council respectively.
+You will need to make sure that, whatever course you pick, is approved by the Health and Care Professions Council (HCPC) if you’re studying in England.

 What Does the Access to HE Diploma (Social Work) Involve?

 By opting to study the Access to Higher Education Diploma (Social Work) course, you will gain foundational knowledge of what it takes to become a Social Worker.
-UK learners should expect a mixture of study skills and academic-based social work course content in a social work Access course so that you gain essential subject knowledge, whilst developing the skills and confidence you need to thrive in a university environment.
+UK learners should expect a mixture of study skills and academic-based social work course content to get them prepared for their degree subject and university study.

 - Crime and deviance